ananotopuria/Py_Course_Tasks/README.md

 This repository contains a collection of Python tasks designed to enhance programming skills through practice.
 Each task focuses on different aspects of Python, including random number generation, functional programming, and data analysis.

+## Python Version

+This project requires **Python 3.12.5**.
+It is recommended to use the latest version of Python 3.x to ensure compatibility with all tasks.

 ## Task 1: Multiplication Quiz

 **Description**: